Michigan and Indiana Injury and Wrongful Death Attorney Dan Armstrong

 As a seasoned attorney with the law office of Keller & Keller, Dan views the courtroom as a place where everyday people can meet massive corporations on a level playing field.

-He attended Indiana University’s Robert H. McKinney School of Law, graduating in 2010 with honors once again, magna cum laude.
-Along the way, Dan was a semi-finalist for the Robert H. Staton Intramural Moot Court Competition, was part of the Order of the Barristers and was a competitor in the Phillip C. Jessup International Law moot court.
+Dan grew up in a rural area of southern Ohio.
+After High School, he lived in Brazil for a time, where he learned Portuguese.
+After returning home, he attended Wright State University, graduating summa cum laude in 2007.
+Dan then attended Indiana University’s Robert H. McKinney School of Law, graduating in 2010 with honors once again, magna cum laude.
+Along the way, he was a semi-finalist in the Robert H. Staton Intramural Moot Court Competition, was a member of the Order of the Barristers, and competed in the Phillip C. Jessup International Law moot court competition.

 In his short career, Dan has already established a reputation for winning cases and earning positive outcomes for clients: